ProfRandom/WCB-Canon/GitLab_Wiki/Duramon Physical Parameters ✓.md

 - **Radius** and **escape velocity** *emerge* from the interaction of all three.

 Together these define the duramon’s **physical identity** — its body, field, and limit.

-## Relation to Other Disciplines

-- **Morphotics** defines the materials and internal layering that determine density.
-- **Conformics** defines the physical and thermal state (solid, liquid, gaseous).
-- **Mazotics** defines the absolute mass interval (microterran, terran, kiloterran, etc.).
-- **Mononics** integrates all of these into a coherent model of duramonic behavior.

 ### A familiar analogy